Looking for the best day trips from Paris?

 On a day trip from Paris to Mont-Saint-Michel, you can explore the site at your own pace.
 An information booklet will help you learn the fascinating history of the abbey.

-- Entrance ticket to Mont-Saint-Michel Abbey: discover the UNESCO World Heritage site in your own time.
+📍 Entrance ticket to Mont-Saint-Michel Abbey: discover the UNESCO World Heritage site at your own pace on this budget-friendly, self-exploration visit.

 4. Normandy D-Day Beaches: Visit Places Where Europe’s History Was Written